 Let your baby explore your travel souvenir with their hands, eyes, and yes, probably their mouth, while you tell them stories about where it came from and what makes it special to you.

 Going on family trips is an adventure, so prepare your baby for the realities of travel by making everyday activities an adventure!
-It doesn’t matter what you do, but make it fun & exciting and full of discovery.
+It doesn’t matter what you do, but make your outings with baby fun & exciting and full of discovery.

-A trip to the park can be all about finding birds, or even a routine stop at the grocery store can turn into a fun challenge to find and count the number of other children in the store.
+A trip to the park can be all about finding or listening to birds.
+Even a routine stop at the grocery store can turn into a fun challenge to find and count the number of other children in the store.
 Your attitude is key – if you are excited about your “adventure” and discovery, then your child will be too!

 For example, if part of your bedtime routine is to say goodnight to all the things in their room, try mixing up the order in which you do so.
 Rose Kavo, PhD, adjunct professor of child development at the Bank Street College of Education in NYC says it well, “To learn that life is still good, stable, and safe when your routine is altered is also very important.”